Early years practitioner

 Skills you need to become an early years practitioner

 If you plan to secure a career in early years education, you will need to be:

 - Committed to working with children: Working with children is not for everyone, so if you plan to work in the early years, you must enjoy being around children and be dedicated to child development.

 - Patient: Working in this environment isn’t so easy so you must be equipped to deal with children misbehaving and having tantrums.
 You must also have the patience and enthusiasm to handle these situations calmly and effectively, without getting angry or wound up.

 - Creative: Early years practitioners must have lots of ideas and strategies to make learning fun.
-Creatively thought out lessons and activity plans will help you to communicate your thoughts in a simple way which children can understand.
+Creatively thought-out lessons and activity plans will help you to communicate your thoughts in a simple way that children can understand.

-- Good interpersonal skills: Building positive relationships with parents is something that you’ll need to be good at too.
-By communicating and working together, you can make sure a child is happy, healthy and gets all of the support they need physically, mentally, socially and emotionally both from you and at home.
+- Good interpersonal skills: Building positive relationships with parents is something that you will need to be good at communicating and working together, you can make sure a child is happy, healthy, and gets all of the support they need physically, mentally, socially, and emotionally both from you and at home.

-Courses you can offer to become early years practitioner
+Courses you can offer to become an early years practitioner

 Depending on your ambitions, you may choose to study different early years courses.
 Early years related courses include;

 - Caring for children and young people CACHE Level 2